Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Besides these, the patients may also experience symptoms of

-There is an increased tendency to bleeding caused due to anemia, poor medicine clearance and built up of medicines in the body, use of anticoagulants in patients undergoing dialysis.
+There is an increased tendency to bleeding caused due to anemia, poor medicine clearance and built up of medicines in the body, and use of anticoagulants in patients undergoing dialysis.
 This bleeding is mostly from the upper gastrointestinal tract.

 High blood pressure is uncontrollable.

-Fluid build up in the lungs could cause difficulty in breathing
+Fluid buildup in the lungs could cause difficulty in breathing

 Fluid built up in the heart could cause pericarditis and cardiac tamponade